Overview¶

 Error Calculation¶

-where is the estimated value, and μ is the prior mean.
+where is the estimated value, and is the prior mean, and is like subtraction.
 The error is then weighted by the noise model to form the contribution of this factor to the overall objective function.

 Adding to a Factor Graph¶